-MAXSONN "MAX" C. SMITH (1991): This lifelong political and cultural activist has resided in Chicago since his 1976 graduation from Michigan State University.
-He has been treasurer of the Illinois Gay Rights Task Force; the founder of the Chicago chapter of the National Coalition of Black Gays; an organizer of United Faith Affinitas Church; a member of Adodi Chicago; a columnist for BLACKlines and Identity magazines; and editor of a book on black men's same-gender-loving relationships, Staying Power!
+MAXSONN "MAX" C. SMITH (1991): This lifelong political and cultural activist has resided in Chicago since 1976.
+He was treasurer of the Illinois Gay Rights Task Force; founder of the Chicago chapter of the National Coalition of Black Gays; an organizer of United Faith Affinitas Church; a member of Adodi Chicago; a columnist for BLACKlines and Identity magazines; and editor of a book on black men's samegender-loving relationships, Staying Power!